We want to break new academic ground and extend research to improve practice on the ground.

 With the support of the universities of Santiago de Compostela and A Coruña, the chair has been promoting Spanish language, culture and academic exchanges between the two countries since 2011.
 The most able students are offered intensive language training in Spain, and cultural opportunities for all students include exhibitions, concerts, conferences, films and everyday activities that promote Spanish culture.

-- Academic collaboration agreement with Inditex and China's Tsinghua SEM University
+- Academic collaboration agreement with Inditex and China's Tsinghua University

-This programme, is set to run until 2019 and will give students to visit Inditex's headquarters in Arteixo, (A Coruña, Spain) to gain practical experience in areas such as fashion retail management, logistics, environmental protection and sustainable development.
-It will also include training programmes to support the professional development of academic staff in scientific research and teacher training, and will promote cultural activities for students on the Tsinghua SEM campus in Beijing.
+This programme is set for students to visit Inditex's headquarters in Arteixo, (A Coruña, Spain) and gain practical experience in areas such as fashion retail management, logistics, environmental protection and sustainable development.
+It will also include training programmes to support the professional development of academic staff in scientific research and teacher training, and will promote cultural activities for students on the Tsinghua campus in Beijing.
+It also promotes research on sustainability.

 This programme will enable scientists with a proven track record abroad to carry on their research projects at the University's facilities, thereby improving the latter's faculty and research capabilities while boosting its students' chances of finding work.
 Inditex will contribute €1.45 million to financing the researchers and their specific projects through 2021.